richardr1126/cosmere-feed-bsky/README.md

 - Use your domain `HOSTNAME` in the `.env` file

 Alternative methods:
-- Use [ngrok](https://ngrok.com/) for temporary public access
+- Use free [ngrok](https://ngrok.com/) for temporary public access
    - Set the ngrok domain as `HOSTNAME` in `.env`
-- Set up [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps) for permanent local server access
+- Set up a free [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps) for permanent local server access
    - Point your domain to the Cloudflare Tunnel endpoint, and use your domain as `HOSTNAME` in `.env`
+   - Optioanlly setup your `docker compose up --build` as a systemctl service for automatic startup (need Linux)

 </details>